BBC controversies: October 2012: Jimmy Savile abuse scandal

 On 12 November, the BBC announced that its director of news Helen Boaden was "stepping aside", together with her deputy Steve Mitchell, prior to the outcome of an investigation into the Savile child abuse claims.
 Nick Pollard's report into the shelving of a Newsnight report on Savile in 2011 was published on 19 December 2012.
 It concluded that the decision to drop the original report was "flawed", but that it had not been done to protect programmes prepared as tributes to Savile.
 Pollard's report criticised George Entwistle for apparently failing to read emails warning him of Savile's "dark side", and stated that, after the allegations against Savile eventually became public, the BBC fell into a "level of chaos and confusion [that] was even greater than was apparent at the time".
 The BBC announced that Newsnight editor Peter Rippon and deputy editor Liz Gibbons would be replaced, and that deputy director of news Steve Mitchell had resigned, but that Helen Boaden would return to her role.

-On 21 January 2013, the BBC News website ran a story that revealed that the BBC had received 216 complaints for their children's channel CBeebies having shown a repeat of a cancelled children's programme called Tweenies the previous day, that showed a character impersonating Jimmy Savile by wearing a blonde wig, mimicking Savile's accent and using Savile's catchphrase "Now then, guys and gals".
+On 21 January 2013, the BBC News website ran a story revealing that the BBC had received 216 complaints for their children's channel CBeebies having shown a repeat of a cancelled children's programme called Tweenies the previous day, that showed a character impersonating Jimmy Savile by wearing a blonde wig, mimicking Savile's accent and using Savile's catchphrase "Now then, guys and gals".
 Government communications industry regulatory body Ofcom said it had received "tens" of complaints as well.
-The episode had been made in 2001, over a decade before the scandal came to light, and the programme had ended production entirely in 2003.
+The episode had been produced in 2001, over a decade before the scandal came to light, and the programme had ended production entirely in 2003.
 The BBC responded with the following: